cea-hpc/phobos/README.md

 default_family = tape
 ```

-Alternatively, you can override this value by using the '-f' option of your
+Alternatively, you can override this value by using the '--family' option of
-put commands:
+your put commands:

 ```
 # put data to directory storage
-phobos put -f dir file.in obj123
+phobos put --family dir file.in obj123
 ```

 ### Storage layouts